Doctor of Philosophy Degree

 Passing the oral

-In order to complete the oral exam, a student must pass in American Studies and at least one of the two other fields, including one that the student has defined as the “major field.”
+In order to complete the oral exam, a student must pass in American Studies and at least one of the two other fields.
 If the result is unsatisfactory, a student may petition the examining committee for the opportunity to retake the exam.

 The dissertation prospectus meeting